Origin and History

 At the beginning of the campaign of 1759, the regiment was attached to Villebois' Division and consisted of 3 staff officers, 23 lower staff officers, 1,634 men, 289 horses for baggage and 24 horses for artillery.
 On July 23, the regiment took part in the Battle of Paltzig where it was attached to the 2nd division commanded by Villebois.
 It was deployed in Leontiev's Brigade on the left of the second line of the infantry centre between Voronejskiy Infantry and Bjeloserskiy Infantry.
 In this battle, the regiment lost only 7 men wounded.
 A few week later, on August 12, it fought at the bloody Battle of Kunersdorf where it was deployed in the second line of the centre between Bjeloserskiy Infantry and Novgorodskiy Infantry, in the 3rd Division as part of Leontiev's Brigade.
 In this battle, the regiment lost 5 officers and 150 soldiers heavily wounded; 14 officers and 323 soldiers lightly wounded; 13 officers and 111 soldiers killed and 135 men missing.
 After the battle, the regiment counted only 627 men.
 On August 16, along with Uglitskiy Infantry, the regiment under Bekkendorf escorted the wounded and throphies to Posen (present-day Poznañ).
 The regiment took its winter-quarters in Dirschau (present-day Tczew) in Poland.
 In October, the regiment numbered 4 staff officers, 21 lower staff officers, 1,527 men, 30 NCO, musicians and non-combatants, and 196 sick and wounded.
 The regiment received new uniform, 638 recruits and some officers and NCOs.

 For the campaign of 1760, the regiment was part of Fermor's 1st Division and consisted of 4 staff officers, 23 junior staff officers, 52 NCO, 1,905 privates (plus 56 in hospital), 275 baggage horses and 21 artillery horses.
 After mobilization and concentration in Posen, the regiment was attached to Brown’s 2nd division.
 In October, the regiment was in Landsberg (present-day Gorzów Wielkopolski) from where it marched to Friedland with the rest of the division.
-It took its winter-quarters in Graudenz (present-day Grudziądz) where it received two 8-pdr unicorns to replace its regimental guns.
+It took up its winter-quarters in Graudenz (present-day Grudziądz) where it received two 8-pdr unicorns to replace its regimental guns.

 For the campaign of 1761, the regiment was attached to the 2nd division under General Prince Aleksander Golicyn.
 After concentration at Posen, the regiment marched to Silesia with the main army.
 In October, the regiment followed Buturlin when he returned to Poland and then marched to Pomerania.
 On November 5, the regiment reached Stargard (present-day Starogard Gdanski).
 It took its winter-quarters in Thorn (present-day Toruń).
 By then, the regiment counted only 26 officers in both senior and junior staffs and 995 soldiers.